 adherence to the core values

 Students in the Carroll Graduate School of Management are expected to adhere to the highest standards of professional conduct as outlined in the Core Values.
 Any student who violates these Core Values is subject to consequences ranging from a reprimand to dismissal from the University.
 Faculty members, staff members or students who detect any form of violation have the responsibility to take appropriate action.
-Individuals detecting violations of the Core Values should bring the violation to a faculty member's attention, to the attention of the appropriate director or to the attention of the Associate Dean for Graduate Programs.
+Individuals detecting violations of the Core Values should bring the violation to a faculty member's attention, to the attention of the appropriate director or to the attention of the Graduate Programs Administration.

-Faculty members and directors have the responsibility to report all incidents to the Associate Dean for Graduate Programs in writing.
-If in consultation with the Associate Dean the incident is deemed to be of a minor nature, the faculty member or director may handle the matter themselves and communicate the repercussions appropriate to the violation.
+Faculty members and directors have the responsibility to report all incidents to the Graduate Programs Administration in writing.
+If in consultation with the Graduate Programs Administration the incident is deemed to be of a minor nature, the faculty member or director may handle the matter themselves and communicate the repercussions appropriate to the violation.
 If the incident is deemed to be serious or if there have been any prior violations, the Committee on Professional Standards will be convened.
-The Committee on Professional Standards will conduct a hearing on the matter and, if the student is found responsible, shall recommend a sanction to the Associate Dean for Graduate Programs, who may accept the recommendations or reduce the recommended sanction, but not increase it.
+The Committee on Professional Standards will conduct a hearing on the matter and, if the student is found responsible, shall recommend a sanction to the Graduate Programs Administration, who may accept the recommendations or reduce the recommended sanction, but not increase it.
 The report of the Committee on Professional Standards shall remain in the offending student's file for up to five years beyond the date of his/her graduation.

 Professional conduct is a very important issue in the graduate programs.
 Any questions with respect to these standards should be discussed with a professor or appropriate administrator.